-Which burns more calories, running or cycling?
-The standard comparison is that one mile of running equals four miles of cycling, but that’s lousy science.
-Although running requires the same amount of energy per mile at any speed (110 calories per mile), riding is affected by wind resistance so the faster you ride, the more energy you use.
-So you have to compare running and cycling at different cycling speeds.
+Have you wondered whether you burn more calories when you run or when you ride a bicycle?
+The standard comparison is that one mile of running equals a little more than three miles of cycling, but that’s lousy science.
+It all depends on how intensely you exercise.
+Running requires the same amount of energy per mile at any speed (generally 110 calories per mile), but cycling is slowed so much by wind resistance that the faster you ride, the harder you have to pedal and more energy you use.
+This means that you have to compare your running and cycling at different cycling speeds.

-Dr. Edward Coyle of The University of Texas in Austin determined average values of oxygen consumption by cyclists to develop a table to estimate the approximate caloric equivalence between running and cycling.
-He found that if you ride 20 miles at 15 mph, you burn 620 calories (20 miles X 31 calories per mile = 620 calories).
-Take the 620 calories and divide them by 110 calories per mile for running and you get 5.63 miles to burn the same number of calories.
+If you want to understand the math, Dr. Edward Coyle of the University of Texas in Austin has made the calculations easy by providing conversion factors for different riding speeds.
+First he determined average values of oxygen consumption by cyclists to estimate the approximate caloric equivalence between running and cycling.
+For example, riding 20 miles at 15 mph causes you to burn 620 calories (20 miles X 31 calories per mile = 620 calories).
+To find the same value for runners, take the 620 calories and divide them by 110 calories per mile for running and you get 5.6 miles to burn the same number of calories.
 So riding a bicycle 20 miles at 15 miles per hour is equal to running 5.6 miles at any speed.

 Dr. Coyle’s conversion factors for different cycling speeds are:

 • 10 MPH (26 calories per mile) = 4.2